How to Reduce Stress

 Call up a friend and if you can do it via video so you can see them.

-Face to face is generally better but nowadays, video will have to do.
+Face-to-face is better but nowadays, video will have to do.

 A few minutes spent chatting with a good friend can really boost your mood and reduce your stress levels right down.
 You’ll also be maintaining your relationships by keeping in touch regularly.
 Win-Win-Win!